nhsx/digital-health-insights/index.md

 The rise of remote appointments is perhaps the most striking change to GP practice since the pandemic.

 For decades, face-to-face appointments dominated, making up 90% of appointment types.
-However, for the first time in history, more remote appointments took place in April 2020 than face-to-face appointments in 2021.
+However, for the first time in history, more remote appointments took place in April 2020 than face-to-face appointments.

-Appointment types have balanced out since the first national lockdown, with the share of remote appointments increasing to almost 50% of appointment types.
+Appointment types have balanced out since the first national lockdown, with the share of remote appointments increasing to almost 50% of appointment types in 2021.